alpacon

 ]

 • success: true if the command succeeded, false otherwise.
 We use exitcode to determine this for system commands.
-This field is null until the command is executed.
+This field will be null until the command is executed.

 • result: The output result of the command.
-This field is null until the command is executed.
+This field will be null until the command is executed.

 • text: A short description about the command.
 Possible values are Scheduled, Queued, Sent, Acked, Success, Failed, Stuck, and Error.